 My pursuit of the DNAP Degree in Nurse Anesthesia results from my passion for research and the time I have spent in the United States Military.
 I love serving in the Armed Forces and plan to return as a CRNA.
 Therefore, I hope to be accepted to a DNAP Program that is both rigorous and also incorporates a global focus that will help me to prepare for decades to come not only as a CRNA in the USA but also as a CRNA in support of surgeons on medical missions, especially to the underserved in the Global South.

 I chose Chemistry as the area to earn my first undergraduate degree.
 Young, idealistic, and excelling in my science courses, I hope to contribute to finding cures for deadly diseases.
-Gaining a fellowship to study molecular-based conditions and receiving recognition and appreciation for my research efforts in this area encouraged me greatly.
+Gaining a fellowship to study molecular-based conditions and receiving recognition and appreciation for my research efforts in this area encouraged me.
 By the time I earned my BS Degree in Chemistry in 2016, however, I was already focused on a Nursing career and earned my BS in Nursing two years later.
 While I hope to give my all to practicing Nurse Anesthesia as a CRNA for the balance of my professional lifetime, I also feel called to stay engaged with research.

-While my research interests thus far have been mainly at the intersection of Chemistry and Neuroscience, I am also very engaged with social issues.
+While my research interests thus far have been at the intersection of Chemistry and Neuroscience, I am also very engaged with social issues.
 I have volunteered extensively as a youth mentor for inner-city children.
 I completed a research project exploring the unique challenges that often prevent inner-city adolescents with learning disabilities from pursuing higher education, despite several programs designed to help them through the process.
 I hope to stay engaged with this area even as a CRNA, exercising my leadership capacity to contribute to sustainable progress for my community.

 Thank you for considering my application.